jpvantassel/python3-course/README.md

 To get the most out of this course skip to those sections which you find the most interesting/useful, and leave the others until they become relavant to you.
-Check back regularly or follow the repository to see if new modules have been added or if previously skipped modules have recently become revalent.
+Check back regularly to see if new modules have been added or if previously skipped modules have recently become revalent.

 ## Table of Contents